-However, in the period when we nearly cannot distance ourselves from technology, we chiefly assume technology as mere existences.
+However, in the period when we nearly cannot distance ourselves from technology, we chiefly assume technology as mere existence.
 It lies in front of us and only become unnoticeable entities reproduced massively.
-Quite distinct from it, in fact, technology originally refers to the Greek word, namely techne (τέχνη) ‒ meaning: art, expertise, handwork, or a technique and method in making something.
+Quite distinct from it, in fact, a technology originally refers to the Greek word, namely techne (τέχνη) ‒ meaning: art, expertise, handwork, or a technique and method in making something.
 As civilization grows, we can see we forget its roots, from something calling for care to ready-made devices not demanding any non-utility insight.
 I do not have any intention to argue for one side, yet I believe our understanding of this shift is worthy to be the guidance to explore the fundamental question regarding the being of technology.
 Providing that we are agreed technology is essential in defining humanity, it would be such negligence if we do not pursue it.

-To answer the question, nevertheless, we are forced to deal with another question first, namely the question on urgency of the question itself, or to be paraphrased, “does technology require a discourse on metaphysics[i] as the study of being?”
+To answer the question, nevertheless, we are forced to deal with another question first, namely the question on the urgency of the question itself, or to be paraphrased, “does technology require a discourse on metaphysics[i] as the study of being?”
 Probably, for being amazed by the rapid development of technology, some people argue against it.
 For them, technology is no longer a form of metaphysical tales, but a form of concrete inherent material presenting both physically and consistently.
 In the absence of metaphysics, technology could independently advance, so why bother?
 It is where positivism or instrumentalism stands.

-Positivism strongly rejects metaphysics as it can lead science to the bunch of meaningless and endless question-answers’ activities.
+Positivism strongly rejects metaphysics as it can lead science to a bunch of meaningless and endless question-answers’ activities.
 Moreover, it does not necessarily affect the advancement of science.
 For them, therefore, metaphysics is dispensable and science is free-value.
 Another weaker side is demonstrated by Karl Popper with his falsificationism.
 He argues we can accept metaphysics as long as it is empirically falsifiable.
 However, for me, positivism and Popper’s standard are too demanding and overlook the significant facet of metaphysics.
-For, although, mostly, there is no empirical test is carried out; with its rational dimension, we can exhaust metaphysics as an optic to criticize the development of science itself.
+For, although mostly, there is no empirical test is carried out; with its rational dimension, we can exhaust metaphysics as an optic to criticize the development of science itself.

 In a similar fashion, technology does require metaphysics; there is also a question of independent standing of technology.
-However, as opposed to science, philosophy of technology restricts itself merely in the domain of practical knowledge so as to give critical evaluation on fundamental issues concerning technology.
+However, as opposed to science, the philosophy of technology restricts itself merely in the domain of practical knowledge so as to give a critical evaluation of fundamental issues concerning technology.
 Furthermore, metaphysics should not be perceived as a futile pursuit to answer only the essence of ‘something’ but also the issues of reality, space, time, causality, existence, and, even, ‘Being’.
 Metaphysics, therefore, plays an essential role to bridge technological reality and technological use with the structure of reality itself.
 Doing Metaphysic with respect to technology, thus, is not only about speculation but also about being radical, critical, and comprehensive.

-Let’s set some examples how it works.
+Let’s set some examples of how it works.
 Martin Heidegger[ii], one of the foremost thinkers in the philosophy of technology, contends that technology is more than an act of employing tools, and technology itself is not merely a tool.
 Technology is the way in which we establish contacts with our life-world (Lebenswelt).
-In this sense, technology should not be apprehended as a matter of creating something, yet as techne, a form of revealing truth (Aletheia), the bringing forth of something out of itself.
+In this sense, technology should not be apprehended as a matter of creating something, yet as techne, a form of revealing the truth (Aletheia), the bringing forth of something out of itself.
 For instance, when an empu (blacksmith) makes keris (Javanese blade), meaning at that time, through his skill, he made the mode of revealing the truth of keris to presence.
-He does not merely bring forth a material but also an actual revealing by techne which is framed in poeisis (the highest form of physis, eg poetic poetry).
+He does not merely bring forth a material but also an actual revealing by techne which is framed in poiesis (the highest form of physis, eg poetic poetry).

 Those two philosophers demonstrate that metaphysics could engender us to be remarkably explorative and sensitive towards technology.
 However, it does not stop there.
 Metaphysics enable us to expose the relation of technology with free-will and determinism, nature and artificial, being and becoming.
 David Skrbina is a good example of this.
-He claims technology includes everything, including person and its society.
-Furthermore, it is deterministic and has intrinsic intensity in its existence.
-Skrbina called this phenomenon as pantechnikon, a situation identifying itself as a universal creation process, as realization (techne) of the universal order (logos)[iv].
-Consequently, Sabrina removes the distinction between natural and human-made creations since to some extent all that exists are the product of techne-logos.
+He claims technology includes everything, including a person and its society.
+Furthermore, it is deterministic and has an intrinsic intensity in its existence.
+Skrbina called this phenomenon as pantechnicon, a situation identifying itself as a universal creation process, as realization (techne) of the universal order (logos)[iv].
+Consequently, Skrbina removes the distinction between natural and human-made creations since to some extent all that exists are the product of techne-logos.

 Skrbina, therefore, brings himself to the perennial debate, the free will of technology.
 For him, on the condition that men lose their freedom over technology, humanity will be the servant of technology.
 Is it really the case?
 Fortunately, Pantechnikon still has gaps opening for further questions, for example in the questions and discourse pointed out by T.J.
 Reviers[vi] and Jacques Elul,[vii] and it exactly shows the significance of metaphysics in the technological discourse.
-By having and trying to strive for the right metaphysical assumption on technology we could contribute to formulate the recommendations needed by societies to thrive.
+By having and trying to strive for the right metaphysical assumption on technology we could contribute to formulating the recommendations needed by societies to thrive.

-To conclude, technology is one of the substantial parts of the simultaneous phenomena in the human civilization.
+To conclude, technology is one of the substantial parts of the simultaneous phenomena in human civilization.
 Skrbina’s notion of the technological ‘reversal’ is not the only one and the last answers for metaphysics of technology.
-By understanding the metaphysics of technology, conversely, we could carry on activity of technology which is not material-functional, and, in that situation, be guided to a new resolutions in understanding and criticizing the technology itself.
-We should not incautiously despair or complacent over what we call as advanced technology.
-There are a great deal of other metaphysical issues in technology that unresolved, in the next articles I will try to explore it one by one on the official ze-no.org page.
+By understanding the metaphysics of technology, conversely, we could carry on the activity of technology which is not material-functional, and, in that situation, be guided to a new resolution in understanding and criticizing the technology itself.
+We should not incautiously despair or complacent over what we call advanced technology.
+There is a great deal of other metaphysical issues in technology that unresolved, in the next articles I will try to explore it one by one on the official ze-no.org page.
 For now, let’s end it by ‘happy metaphysical-izing!” —u n i c o d e: U+1F923)